HackerDaGreat57/3D-License-Suite/README.md

-# 3dOS License Suite
+# 3-Dimensional License Suite

+The 3dOS License Suite is a collection of custom asset licenses that are focused on encouraging further expansion of ***public*** knowledge and science by not letting people make money off the stuff by means other than donations/sponsorships.
+It also doesn't let people keep modified forms of the assets secret, unless if it's for private use.

 The name comes from a planned operating system project called the Three-Dimensional Operating System (3dOS for short, "three-dee O-ES").

-The 3dOS Suite of Licenses are custom asset licenses that are focused on encouraging further expansion of ***public*** knowledge and science by not letting people make money off the stuff by means other than donations.
-It also doesn't let people keep modified forms of the assets secret, unless if it's for private use.
+## Licenses included in this set

+There are multiple types of content that can be licensed with these licenses.

+### Software (3dSL)

+Licensing gist here

 ## But why?

-I wrote these licenses because I believe that all computer-generated things and the stuff used to make them need to be available to the public for free, unless if it's for private use of course.
-There are multiple types of content that can be licensed with these licenses.
+I wrote these licenses because I believe that almost all computer-generated things and the stuff used to make them need to be available to the public for free, unless if it's for private use of course.

 ### Software